RosettaCommons/documentation/mg-modeler.md

 Code and Demo
 =============

 The main code is available in the `mg_modeler` executable, with source code in `src/apps/public/magnesium/mg_modeler.cc`.

+This application is basically a simple wrapper around the classes `MgScanner` and `MgMonteCarlo`, which should be easy to reuse in new applications for prediction and design.

 Test files and example command lines are available in integration tests: